GoogleChrome/developer.chrome.com/site/en/blog/lighthouse-8-4/index.md

 Many mobile browsers support "double tap to zoom" to allow users to easily magnify content not designed for a mobile screen, or, in other words, content without an explicit mobile `<meta name="viewport">`.
 In practice, this means the browser [needs to wait as much as 300ms after a user tap](https://developers.google.com/web/updates/2013/12/300ms-tap-delay-gone-away) to see if a second tap will follow, and during that time the page can't respond to the initial tap.
 This translates to a [failing FID](https://web.dev/fid/) of several hundred milliseconds.

-{% Img src="image/MtjnObpuceYe3ijODN3a79WrxLU2/FN6XOPqkFfZ8Ii9fIQOm.png", alt="The mobile-viewport audit in a Lighthouse report", width="800", height="344", style="border: 1px solid var(--color-hairline)" %}
+{% Img src="image/MtjnObpuceYe3ijODN3a79WrxLU2/FN6XOPqkFfZ8Ii9fIQOm.png", alt="The mobile-viewport audit in a Lighthouse report", width="800", height="344", class="screenshot" %}

 In a recent study of data from the [HTTP Archive](https://httparchive.org/), over half the sites that received a 90+ in Lighthouse but failed at least one Core Web Vital did not have a mobile viewport and so were failing FID.
 As a result, the Lighthouse performance section will now recommend adding a viewport like the following if none is found: